Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Conclusion

 \section{Conclusion}

 We have presented an approach to obtain the extrinsic parameters representing the relative pose of any pair of sensors involving LiDARs, monocular or stereo cameras, of the same or different modalities.
 Unlike the existing works, the simplicity of the calibration scenarios and the characteristics provided by the proposed target allow obtaining accurate results for most sensing setups featured by autonomous vehicles.
-Moreover, no user intervention is required during the calibration process.
+Moreover, minimal user intervention is required.

-Additionally, we have introduced an advanced simulation suite that copes with the traditional imprecision at calibration performance assessment and provides an exact ground truth that enables a reliable evaluation of extrinsic calibration methods.
+Additionally, we have introduced an advanced simulation suite that copes with the traditional imprecision at performance assessment and provides exact ground truth that enables a reliable evaluation of extrinsic calibration methods.

 Results obtained from the conducted experiments demonstrate that the algorithm presented in this work notably outperforms existing approaches.
 Tests performed over real data confirm the accuracy obtained in the simulation environment.